chiaraciscato/ccWebsite/content/projects/project_two.md

 <hr />

-<p>Here are some of my contributions for OsservatorioArtico, an Italian online journal that focuses on the Arctic region:<p>
+<p>Here are some of my contributions for <a href="https://www.osservatorioartico.it/" title="OsservatorioArtico">OsservatorioArtico</a>, an Italian online journal that focuses on the Arctic region:<p>

 <p><a href="https://www.osservatorioartico.it/amplificazione-artica/" title="What is Arctic Amplification">What is Arctic Amplification</a><p>
 <p><a href="" title="The Beaufort Sea is emitting CO<sub>2</sub>">The Beaufort Sea is emitting CO<sub>2</sub></a><p>